10 Disaster Recovery Exercise Best Practices

 4. Develop Specific Risk Scenarios For Your Exercises

-Many companies conduct their DR exercises without specific scenarios; they tell the response team to assume the data center is “a smoking hole.”
+Many companies conduct their disaster recovery exercises without specific scenarios; they tell the response team to assume the data center is “a smoking hole.”

-It is important, however, to define specific risk scenarios even for DR testing for two main reasons: 1) It provides a more realistic situation for the response team to react to, and 2) different scenarios require different actions from the IT staff.
+It is important, however, to define specific risk scenarios even for disaster recovery testing for two main reasons: 1) It provides a more realistic situation for the response team to react to, and 2) different scenarios require different actions from the IT staff.

-For example, the DR plan for a short outage at the primary data center that only requires resuming operations would be different from a long-term outage that requires failover (and eventually failback), which in turn would be different from scenarios where only portions of the IT infrastructure were down.
+For example, the disaster recovery plan for a short outage at the primary data center that only requires resuming operations would be different from a long-term outage that requires failover (and eventually failback), which in turn would be different from scenarios where only portions of the IT infrastructure were down.

-5. Run Joint Exercises With Business Continuity (BC) Teams
+5. Run Joint Exercises With Business Continuity Teams

-In our research, Forrester found that many BC and DR teams run all of their exercises separately and often fail even to communicate when they run exercises.
-However, you should aim to exercise the full BC and DR concurrently at least once per year.
+In our research, Forrester found that many business continuity and disaster recovery teams run all of their exercises separately and often fail even to communicate when they run exercises.
+However, you should aim to exercise the full business continuity and disaster recovery concurrently at least once per year.
 This is especially important if the data center is in the same location as the head office.

 6. Vary Exercise Types From Technical Tests to Walk-Throughs